 FINTRAC is an institution that prosecutes money laundering and terrorist financing activities.
-Therefore, gathering and evaluating information to detect, prevent, and deter money laundering and terrorist financing is the most crucial purpose and obligation of FINTRAC.
+Therefore, gathering and evaluating information to detect, prevent, and Anti-Money Laundering (AML) and Counter-Terrorist Financing (CTF) is the most crucial purpose and obligation of FINTRAC.

 Canada references the Criminal Code and the Proceeds of Crime, and the Terrorist Financing Act (PCMLTFA) to prevent money laundering and terrorist financing.
 All persons, institutions, and organizations must comply with the Criminal Code's obligations, and all institutions that are liable to PCMLTFA regulations must have a compliance program.
 PCMLTFA is legislation created to detect money laundering and terrorist financing, which is dependent on the auditing of the reports of institutions such as financial institutions, accountants, casinos, precious metal and stone dealers, money service businesses, real estate, and insurance companies.
 The Canadian Center for Financial Transactions and Reports Analysis (FINTRAC), an organization responsible for protecting personal data, must comply with the PCMLTFA guidelines.